atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 	UID string `json:"uid" protobuf:"bytes,2,opt,name=uid"`
 }

-// Evacuator information that allows you to identify the evacuator responding to this evacuation.
+// Interceptor information that allows you to identify the interceptor responding to this eviction
-// Pods can be annotated with
+// request.
+Pods can be annotated with:
-// evacuation.coordination.k8s.io/priority_${EVACUATOR_CLASS}: ${PRIORITY}/${ROLE}
+// interceptor.evictionrequest.coordination.k8s.io/priority_${INTERCEPTOR_CLASS}: ${PRIORITY}/${ROLE}
-// evacuation.coordination.k8s.io/priority_replicaset.apps.k8s.io: "10000/controller"
+// interceptor.evictionrequest.coordination.k8s.io/priority_replicaset.apps.k8s.io: "10000/controller"
-// annotations that can be parsed into the Evacuator struct when the Evacuation object is created
+// annotations that can be parsed into the Interceptor struct when the EvictionRequest object is
-// on admission.
+// created on admission.
-type Evacuator struct {
+type Interceptor struct {
-	// EvacuatorClass must be RFC-1123 DNS subdomain identifying the evacuator (e.g. foo.example.com).
+	// InterceptorClass must be RFC-1123 DNS subdomain identifying the interceptor (e.g.
+	// foo.example.com).
 	// +required
-	EvacuatorClass string `json:"evacuatorClass" protobuf:"bytes,1,opt,name=evacuatorClass"`
+	InterceptorClass string `json:"interceptorClass" protobuf:"bytes,1,opt,name=interceptorClass"`

-	// Priority for this EvacuatorClass.
-Higher priorities are selected first by the evacuation
+	// Priority for this InterceptorClass.
+Higher priorities are selected first by the eviction
-	// controller.
-The evacuator that is the managing controller should set the value of this field
+	// request controller.
+The interceptor that is the managing controller should set the value of
-	// to 10000 to allow both for preemption or evacuator fallback registration by other evacuators.
+	// this field to 10000 to allow both for preemption or fallback registration by other
+	// interceptors.
 	//
-	// Priorities 9900-10100 are reserved for evacuators with a class that has the same parent
+	// Priorities 9900-10100 are reserved for interceptors with a class that has the same parent
-	// domain as the controller evacuator.
+	// domain as the controller interceptor.
 Duplicate priorities are not allowed in this interval.
 	//
-	// The number of evacuator annotations is limited to 30 in the 9900-10100 interval and to 70
+	// The number of interceptor annotations is limited to 30 in the 9900-10100 interval and to 70
 	// outside of this interval.
 	// The minimum value is 0 and the maximum value is 100000.
 	// +required
 	Priority int32 `json:"priority" protobuf:"varint,2,opt,name=priority"`

-	// Role of the evacuator.
-The "controller" value is reserved for the managing controller of the
+	// Role of the interceptor.
+The "controller" value is reserved for the managing controller of
-	// pod.
-The role can send additional signal to other evacuators if they should preempt this
+	// the pod.
+The role can send additional signal to other interceptors if they should preempt
-	// evacuator or not.
+	// this interceptor or not.
 	// +optional
 	Role *string `json:"role,omitempty" protobuf:"bytes,3,opt,name=role"`
 }

-// EvacuationStatus represents the last observed status of the evacuation. type EvacuationStatus struct {
+// EvictionRequestStatus represents the last observed status of the eviction request. type EvictionRequestStatus struct {
-	// Evacuators of the ActiveEvacuatorClass can adopt this evacuation by updating the
+	// Interceptors of the ActiveInterceptorClass can adopt this eviction request by updating the
-	// EvacuationProgressTimestamp or orphan/complete it by setting ActiveEvacuatorCompleted to true.
+	// ProgressTimestamp or orphan/complete it by setting ActiveInterceptorCompleted to true.
 	// +optional
-	ActiveEvacuatorClass *string `json:"activeEvacuatorClass,omitempty" protobuf:"bytes,1,opt,name=activeEvacuatorClass"`
+	ActiveInterceptorClass *string `json:"activeInterceptorClass,omitempty" protobuf:"bytes,1,opt,name=activeInterceptorClass"`

-	// ActiveEvacuatorCompleted should be set to true when the evacuator of the
+	// ActiveInterceptorCompleted should be set to true when the interceptor of the
-	// ActiveEvacuatorClass has completed its full or partial evacuation.
+	// ActiveInterceptorClass has fully or partially completed (may result in pod termination).
-	// This field can also be set to true if no evacuator is available.
+	// This field can also be set to true if no interceptor is available.
-	// If this field is true, there is no additional evacuator available, and the evacuated pod is
+	// If this field is true, there is no additional interceptor available, and the evicted pod is
 	// still running, it will be evicted using the Eviction API.
 	// +optional
-	ActiveEvacuatorCompleted bool `json:"activeEvacuatorCompleted,omitempty" protobuf:"varint,2,opt,name=activeEvacuatorCompleted"`
+	ActiveInterceptorCompleted bool `json:"activeInterceptorCompleted,omitempty" protobuf:"varint,2,opt,name=activeInterceptorCompleted"`

+	// ExpectedInterceptorFinishTime is the time at which the eviction process step is expected to
+	// end for the current interceptor and its class.
+	// May be empty if no estimate can be made.
+	// +optional
+	ExpectedInterceptorFinishTime *metav1.Time `json:"expectedInterceptorFinishTime,omitempty" protobuf:"bytes,3,opt,name=expectedInterceptorFinishTime"`

-	// EvacuationProgressTimestamp is the time at which the evacuation was reported to be in
+	// ProgressTimestamp is the time at which the eviction process was reported to be in progress by
-	// progress by the evacuator.
+	// the interceptor.
 	// Cannot be set to the future time (after taking time skew into account).
 	// +optional
-	EvacuationProgressTimestamp *metav1.Time `json:"evacuationProgressTimestamp,omitempty" protobuf:"bytes,3,opt,name=evacuationProgressTimestamp"`

-	// ExpectedEvacuationFinishTime is the time at which the evacuation is expected to end for the
-	// current evacuator and its class.
-	// May be empty if no estimate can be made.
-	// +optional
-	ExpectedEvacuationFinishTime *metav1.Time `json:"expectedEvacuationFinishTime,omitempty" protobuf:"bytes,4,opt,name=expectedEvacuationFinishTime"`
+	ProgressTimestamp *metav1.Time `json:"progressTimestamp,omitempty" protobuf:"bytes,4,opt,name=progressTimestamp"`

-	// EvacuationCancellationPolicy should be set to Forbid by the evacuator if it is not possible
+	// EvictionRequestCancellationPolicy should be set to Forbid by the interceptor if it is not possible
-	// to cancel (delete) the evacuation.
+	// to cancel (delete) the eviction request.
-	// When this value is Forbid, DELETE requests of this Evacuation object will not be accepted
+	// When this value is Forbid, DELETE requests of this EvictionRequest object will not be accepted
 	// while the pod exists.
-	// This field is not reset by the evacuation controller when selecting an evacuator.
+	// This field is not reset by the eviction request controller when selecting an interceptor.
-	// Changes to this field should always be reconciled by the active evacuator.
+	// Changes to this field should always be reconciled by the active interceptor.
 	//
 	// Valid policies are Allow and Forbid.
 	// The default value is Allow.
 	//
-	// Allow policy allows cancellation of this evacuation.
+	// Allow policy allows cancellation of this eviction request.
-	// The Evacuation can be deleted before the Pod is fully terminated.
+	// The EvictionRequest can be deleted before the Pod is fully terminated.
 	//
-	// Forbid policy forbids cancellation of this evacuation.
+	// Forbid policy forbids cancellation of this eviction request.
-	// The Evacuation can't be deleted until the Pod is fully terminated.
+	// The EvictionRequest can't be deleted until the Pod is fully terminated.
 	//
 	// This field is required.
-	EvacuationCancellationPolicy EvacuationCancellationPolicy `json:"evacuationCancellationPolicy" protobuf:"varint,5,opt,name=evacuationCancellationPolicy"`
+	EvictionRequestCancellationPolicy EvictionRequestCancellationPolicy `json:"evictionRequestCancellationPolicy" protobuf:"varint,5,opt,name=evictionRequestCancellationPolicy"`

-	// The number of unsuccessful attempts to evict the referenced pod, e.g. due to a PodDisruptionBudget.
+	// The number of unsuccessful attempts to evict the referenced pod via the API-initiated eviction,
+	// e.g. due to a PodDisruptionBudget.
 	// This field is required.
-	FailedEvictionCounter int32 `json:"failedEvictionCounter" protobuf:"varint,6,opt,name=failedEvictionCounter"`
+	FailedAPIEvictionCounter int32 `json:"failedAPIEvictionCounter" protobuf:"varint,6,opt,name=failedAPIEvictionCounter"`

-	// Message is a human readable message indicating details about the evacuation.
+	// Message is a human readable message indicating details about the eviction request.
 	// This may be an empty string.
 	// +required
 	// +kubebuilder:validation:Required
 	// +kubebuilder:validation:MaxLength=32768
 	Message string `json:"message" protobuf:"bytes,7,opt,name=message"`

-	// Conditions can be used by evacuators to share additional information about the evacuation.
+	// Conditions can be used by interceptors to share additional information about the eviction
+	// request.
 	// +optional
 	// +patchMergeKey=type
 	// +patchStrategy=merge